A Bayesian approach to functional regression: theory and computation: Experimentation

 \subsection{Overview of data sets and comparison algorithms}

 To generate the simulated data sets for the comparison experiments in Section~\ref{sec:results}, we used four types of Gaussian process regressors commonly employed in the literature, each with a different covariance function: \begin{description} \item [BM.]
 A Brownian motion, with kernel \(K_1(t,s)=\min\{t,s\}\). \item [fBM.]
 A fractional Brownian motion, with kernel \(K_2(t,s)=1/2(s^{2H} + t^{2H} - |t-s|^{2H})\) and Hurst parameter \(H=0.8\). \item [O-U.] An Ornstein-Uhlenbeck process, with kernel \(K_3(t,s)=e^{-|t-s|}\). \item [Gaussian.]
-A Gaussian process with a squared exponential kernel (also known as Gaussian kernel), namely \(K_4(t,s)=e^{-(t-s)^2/2\nu^2}\), where \(\nu=0.2\). \end{description}
+A Gaussian process with a squared exponential kernel (also known as Gaussian kernel), namely \(K_4(t,s)=e^{-(t-s)^2/2\xi^2}\), where \(\xi=0.2\). \end{description}

 For the comparison algorithms themselves, we considered several frequentist methods which were selected among popular ones in FDA and machine learning in general.
-As specified in the main article, variable selection and dimensionality reduction methods are part of a pipeline followed by a standard multiple regression technique.
+As specified earlier, variable selection and dimensionality reduction methods are part of a pipeline followed by a standard multiple regression technique.
 In the linear regression case, we chose the following algorithms:

 \begin{description} \item [PLS1.]
 Partial least squares regression \citep[e.g.][]{abdi2010partial}. \item[Lasso.]
 Linear least squares with \(l^1\) regularization. \item [FPLS and FPLS1.]
-Functional PLS regression through basis expansion, as in \citet{aguilera2010using}. \item [FLin.]
+Functional PLS regression through basis expansion, implemented as in \citet{aguilera2010using}. \item [FLin.]
 Standard \(L^2\) functional linear regression model with fixed basis expansion and regularization. \item [APLS.]
 Functional partial least squares regression proposed by \citet{delaigle2012methodology}. \item [PLS.]
 Partial least squares for dimension reduction. \item [PCA.]
 Principal component analysis for dimension reduction. \item[Manual.]
 Dummy variable selection method with a pre-specified number of components (equispaced on \([0, 1]\)). \item [FPCA.]
 Functional principal component analysis. \item [Ridge.]
 Linear least squares with \(l^2\) regularization.
 This is used as the multiple regression that follows variable selection or dimensionality reduction methods.

 \end{description}

 In the logistic regression case, all the variable selection and dimension reduction techniques from above were also considered, with the addition of the following classification methods: